-Because I work in charity retail its so easy for me to impulse buy when everything is such a bargain, and you always worry that if you come back later it wont be there.
-Because of this I've had quite a few items in my wardrobe that I've bought and then got them home and instantly changed my mind.
-I know a lot of charity shops let you return things for credit notes etc, but I've never bothered as I just see the purchase as a little donation and just re-donate the clothes.
-For the past few months I've been working on limiting the amount of impulse purchases when I'm out shopping.
+Because I work in charity retail it’s so easy for me to impulse buy when everything is such a bargain, and you always worry that if you come back later it won’t be there.
+Because of this, I’ve had quite a few items in my wardrobe that I’ve bought and then got them home and instantly changed my mind.
+I know a lot of charity shops let you return things for credit notes etc, but I’ve never bothered as I just see the purchase as a little donation and just re-donate the clothes.
+For the past few months, I’ve been working on limiting the number of impulse purchases when I’m out shopping.
 I try and ask myself, do I really need this?
 Can I picture at least three outfits I could wear with this?
 Do I already have something similar?
 These simple questions have really helped me to stop filling my wardrobe with items that rarely get worn.

 I was inspired recently by Helens 2017 monthly challenges, especially her no spend month.
 I decided after a few too many splurges over the festive period that I would make February into my no spend month.
-So for the entire of this month there will be no unnecessary spending.
-Obviously if I run out of shampoo or deodorant or my black jeans rip (this wouldn't be the first time thanks to my booty) I am allowed to buy replacement items.
-But no buying clothes, no buying make up or skincare.
-Although we do have an Ikea trip planned tomorrow but I'm prepared with a shopping list of exactly what we are going for and nothing else.
+So for the entirety of this month, there will be no unnecessary spending.
+Obviously, if I run out of shampoo or deodorant or my black jeans rip (this wouldn’t be the first time thanks to my booty) I am allowed to buy replacement items.
+But no buying clothes, no buying makeup or skincare.
+Although we do have an Ikea trip planned tomorrow I’m prepared with a shopping list of exactly what we are going for and nothing else.

 CDs are the same and as I don’t actually own a cd player anymore it felt pretty pointless holding onto them all, apart from A Fever You Can’t Sweat Out and my signed copy of Only Revolutions, the rest of them went there way.
 I probably still have a few that I could get rid of and probably will do once I’ve finished this post if I’m honest as Spotify takes up a lot less room in my office than a giant CD rack does.